Feedback

-06 August 2020 Cheryl Pick, Projects and Engagement Manager
+06 August 2020 Cheryl Pick, Strategic Projects Manager

 AUDE members are, increasingly, committing to challenging carbon reduction targets and we know that we have a role in supporting our members in achieving them.
 The Sustainability Advisory Group has identified the decarbonisation of heat as a key challenge for the sector.
 The sector’s reliance on natural gas as a fuel for space heating and hot water puts it at risk in the longer term as the UK Government has signalled that we must move away from gas by 2025.
 This presents real challenges for the sector, particularly where large scale gas-fired boilers and CHP are linked to multiples buildings through heat networks owned and operated by universities themselves or third parties.
 As a result of that, we engaged the Association of Decentralised Energy (ADE) to help us undertand the current state of play with heat networks across the UK's universities.